docker/docs/compose/compose-file/index.md

 - `external`: If set to true, specifies that this secret has already been created.
 Docker will not attempt to create it, and if it does not exist, a `secret not found` error occurs.
-- `name`: The actual name of the config object in Docker.
-Introduced with the 3.5 file format.
+- `name`: The name of the secret object in Docker.
+This field can be used to reference secrets which contain special characters.
+The name is used as is and will **not** be scoped with the stack name.
+Introduced in version 3.5 file format.

 In this example, `my_first_secret` will be created (as `<stack_name>_my_first_secret)`when the stack is deployed,